Here are all the winners from the Grammys 2022 – rolling list

 Anthony Brown & Group Therapy; Anthony Brown & Darryl Woodson – ‘Help’

-CeCe Winans – ‘Never Lost’
+CeCe Winans – ‘Never Lost’ – winner

 Elevation Worship & Maverick City Music; Dante Bowe, Chris Brown, Steven Furtick, Tiffany Hudson, Brandon Lake & Chandler Moore – ‘Wait On You’